TheJacksonLaboratory/crf_nextflow_basics/README.md

-In this example, we show how more complex item types (specifically tuples) can be used to pass grouping variables through a process that can be used to aggregate data from different processes for each group and associate outputs with inputs.
+In this example, we show how more complex item types (specifically tuples) can be used to pass grouping variables through a process that can be used to aggregate data from different processes for each group and associate outputs with inputs (the problem introduced in the last example).

-Tuples are a groovy data type for an ordered, immutable (cannot change/add/delete elements) list of objects of arbitrary (and potentially different) types.
+Tuples are a Groovy data type for an ordered, immutable (cannot change/add/delete elements) list of objects of arbitrary (and potentially different) types.
   Often (as below) we will use channel whose items are tuples composed of one or more grouping variables (type 'val'), along with a list of one or more path objects